-These buds to protrude rather far outside of the ear.
+These buds protrude rather far outside of the ear.
 There’s the reason for that, which is mostly down to the tech Technics wanted to fit in and the acoustic design of the internals.
 There is, for instance, a small acoustic control chamber behind the driver and diaphragm.
-Gleam proprietary circuit board, touch-sensitive panel and the hardware required to make the built-in noise-cancelling work.
+Gleam proprietary circuit board, touch-sensitive panel, and the hardware required to make the built-in noise-canceling work.

 These ‘buds stay in pretty securely – although we did find that the shape wasn’t that optimally designed to snugly easily fit into the ear.
 We found ourselves often needing to slightly readjust the fit on one side.
 These in-ears aren’t the kind that fit so well that you can ignore them.
 It’s not an uncomfortable wear, just that you’ll be able to feel these ‘buds at all times.

 Then there’s the issue of the touch-sensitive control.
 With deliberate actions it works well: you can tap to play and pause the track, or press-and-hold on the right or left to either switch noise-cancelling/ambient modes or launch your phone’s smart assistant.
 In that regard, it’s a good tool to have.
 But if you ever have to adjust your hair, your glasses or the match of the earbuds then there’s a chance you’ll brush against the touch-delicate panel and it will pause your music.